-The biennial Platforma festival for the arts by, with and about refugees and migration is produced by Counterpoints Arts.
+The biennial Platforma festival for the arts by, with and about refugees is produced by Counterpoints Arts.
 It brings together artists, organisations, funders and others for discussions, workshops and the chance to share practice and showcase new work.

 The 5th Platforma festival took place across Kent & Medway.

+Platforma 6 will take place across Yorkshire in October 2021.
 For more information contact firstname.lastname@example.org

 Poster image: A Hostile Environment, 2019 – original artwork by Adam Chodzko, commissioned for Platforma 5 by Counterpoints Arts